Education Abroad Programs

 Army ROTC enhances a student’s education by providing unique leadership and management training coupled with practical experience.
 It helps a student develop many of the qualities basic to success in any career.
 In or out of the Army, ROTC graduates are leaders, thinkers, and decision-makers.
 They meet problems head-on and solve them quickly.
 They know how to adapt to situations and take charge.
 Army ROTC graduates will find that their background and experience can be a valuable asset if they decide to pursue a civilian career.

 The ROTC core curriculum consists of eight semesters of course work comprising the traditional pre-commissioning requirements.
 The focus in the first two years is on leadership principles and techniques applicable to all vocations.
-The first four semesters of the program are offered on the Westfield campus; the last four are offered at WNEU through the CCGS program or on the UMass Amherst campus.
+The first four semesters of the program are offered on the Westfield campus; the last four are offered at WNEU or UMass through the CCGS program.

 Air Force R.O.T.C.